Qiox/Herogi-CaseStudy/README.md

 -Walkthrough-

 1) I needed to read the input files in order to navigate through my mission.
 There comes my first challenge.
-Because, Scastie is a browser environment and it  can not reach the files in my computer, therefore I can not simply show a filepath to input files.
+Because, Scastie is a browser environment and it  can not reach the files in my computer, therefore I can not simply show a filepath for input files.
 However, I can show an URL link to Scastie that was on my Github.
 I converted the raw URL format of the each Pace.csv and Users.csv to a seperate single String.
-BEfore starting to process them I split them based on white spaces at the end of each row.
+Before starting to process them I split them based on white spaces at the end of each row.
 (There was a white space for some reason and I don't know why but I used it to my advantage)

 2) After that conversion, my aim was converting those strings into workable map format.
 Before converting I also filtered out the unnecessary parts such as the first elements of those strings (userid, user_name, distance, age, total_time), empty lines and white spaces at the end of every row except the last one.